hildjj/node-websequencediagrams/README.md

     Options:
         -h, --help    Show help
-        -f, --format  Format for output (one of [png, pdf, svg]) [default: "png"] -o, --output  Output file (defaults to wsd.[png, pdf, svg]) -s, --style   Output style (one of: [default, earth, modern-blue, mscgen,
+        -a, --all     Process all "*.wsd" files in the current directory -f, --format  Format for output (one of [png, pdf, svg]) [default: "png"] -o, --output  Output file (defaults to wsd.[png, pdf, svg]) -s, --style   Output style (one of: [default, earth, modern-blue, mscgen,